 “Banks have a giant base of customers, and it’s hard to move them all.
 Many people still prefer to go a bank branch to do their banking,” said Dion Lisle, VP of fintech at Capgemini.
 “I hate to say this, but I think we’re seeing a lot of ‘innovation theater.'”

 Some banks are moving faster than others, but even the laggards will feel pressure to adopt more AI features soon enough.
-“We’re being pushed into a place where we have to innovate,” said Dan Stern, director of digital innovation at Edmonton, Alberta-based ATB Financial.
+“We’re being pushed into a place where we have to innovate,” said Dan Stern, director of digital innovation at Edmonton, Ontario-based ATB Financial.

 Panelists also discussed some of the AI applications already at work today.
 ATB has several uses for AI, including bots and emotion recognition.
 “That helps us identify when a customer is unhappy and they’re not telling us,” said Stern.
-Massimo Mascaro, director of data science at Intuit, said his company is “applying machine learning to so we can understand financial behavior of consumers in a detailed way.”
+Massimo Mascaro, director of data engineering at Intuit, said his company is “applying machine learning to so we can understand financial behavior of consumers in a detailed way.”

 Other examples of fintech at work include a bot serving as a personal banker or machine learning that can benefit small companies that don’t have a financial accountant.
 “If we can democratize that kind of service with technology, we can have a big impact,” said Mascaro.